 DOWN PARKA WITH ATTACHED HOOD: This item becomes of highest importance when we are faced with poor weather.
 This should be an expedition-style parka.
 The parka is worn primarily in camp, at rest breaks, and on summit day (when it is of crucial importance).
 When sizing a parka, allow for several layers to be worn underneath; buy it large.
 The parka must have an insulated hood.

-3 - 4 NON-COTTON HIKING SHIRT: Lightweight, synthetic shirt with either long or short sleeves.
+3 - 4 HIKING SHIRT: Lightweight, synthetic shirt with either long or short sleeves.
 The long sleeve is preferred for sun/bug protection.

 Lower Body Guides' Pick